garagehive/garagehive.github.io/docs/testarticle3.md

 We are currently reviewing this article before it is published, check back later.

 # Micheldever Integration With Garage Hive
-Micheldever Integration makes it easy for Garage Hive users to find and order the right tyres for vehicles.
-They can choose from over 9000 individual tyres available in the Micheldever tyre catalogue/stock.This helps in making the process of **Quoting**, **Sourcing** and **Ordering** the tyres to be efficient.
+Micheldever Integration makes it easy for Garage Hive users to find and order tyres for vehicles from the Micheldever tyre catalogue/stock, directly from Garage Hive.This helps in making the process of **Quoting**, **Sourcing** and **Ordering** the tyres to be efficient.

 ## In this article
 1. [Registration With Micheldever](#registration-with-micheldever)